Homelessness in Sweden

-Homelessness in Sweden affects some 34,000 people.
+Homelessness in Sweden affects around 27,000 people.

 The Swedish government's response to homelessness has included commissioning national surveys on homelessness during the last decade that allow for direct comparison between Sweden, Denmark and Norway.
 The three countries have very similar definitions of homelessness, with minor variations.

 Some researchers maintain that measures to counteract homelessness in Sweden are largely dependent on a general premise equating homelessness with addiction, mental illness and deviance.
 On the other hand, youth homelessness is considered a child protection problem.

+Surveys

+The National Board of Health and Welfare (Socialstyrelsen) has released a survey of homelessness every six years since 2011.
+They cover 4 groups of homeless people in Sweden: